In this article

-- What is the company culture like?
+- What is the company culture?
 What is your favorite thing about it?
-Company culture is important when making a career move.
-There's a huge difference between working at a company that expects you to work 60 hours a week and one that is flexible on hours worked.
+Company culture is essential when making a career move.
+There's a massive difference between working at a company that expects you to work 60 hours a week and one that is flexible on hours worked.

 Questions to ask about next steps

-- What's your timeline for next steps?
+- What's your timeline for the next steps?
 There's nothing quite as frustrating as being ghosted after an interview.
-This can help you when writing your follow-up if you haven't heard back.
+Knowing the timeline for the next steps can help you understand when to write your follow-up email if you haven't heard back.

-- Is there anything we haven't yet covered that you think is important to know about working here?
-Ask this question as there might be something you need to know that the interviewer has forgot to tell you.
+- Is there anything we haven't covered that you think is essential to know about working here?
+Ask this question as there might be something you need to know that the interviewer has forgotten to tell you.

-- Is there anyone else at the organization you'd like me to meet with?
-Sometimes the interviewer will want you to meet the rest of the team, the CEO, or another member of the senior leadership team.
-If you know ahead of time you can prepare for the next stage.
+- Is there anyone else you'd like me to meet?
+Sometimes, the interviewer will want you to meet the rest of the team, the CEO, or another senior leadership team member.
+If you know ahead of time, you can prepare for the next stage.

-- If I am extended a job offer, how soon would you like me to start?
-This is practical question as you'll need to know how much notice to give your current employer and whether you can start as soon as they would like.
+- How soon would you like me to start if you offer me the job?
+You'll need to know how much notice to give your current employer and whether you can start as soon as they would like.

-- Asking questions you could answer yourself: If your question can be answered with a quick Google search or by reading the company's website, skit it.
-This is your opportunity to get a deeper understanding of the company from someone who works there.
+- Asking questions you could answer yourself: If you can answer your question with a quick Google search or by reading the company's website, skip it.
+The interview is your opportunity to get a deeper understanding of the company from someone who works there.
 Simple questions can also indicate to the interviewer that you haven't taken the time to do your research.

 - Complicated or multi-part questions: They're hard to follow and even harder to answer.
 Try to keep each question focused on a specific point.

-- "Yes" or "No" questions: Most of these can be answered by Google or on the company's website, try to ask questions that open up the conversation and help you get an inside look into the company.
+- Yes or no questions: Most yes or no questions can be answered by Google or by reading the company's website.
+Ask questions that open up the conversation and help you get an inside look into the company.

-- Self-serving questions: While it's fine to ask about salary, health insurance, vacation time, and other perks, remember that the main point of a job interview is to demonstrate you're a great fit for the company.
+- Self-serving questions: While it's OK to ask about salary, health insurance, vacation time, and other perks, remember that the main point of a job interview is to demonstrate you're an excellent fit for the company.

-- Personal questions and gossip: This is one you'll have to play by ear, some interviewers like talking about their personal lives before, during, or after an interview while others prefer to avoid it.
-Use your judgement.
+- Personal questions and gossip: This is one you'll have to play by ear, some interviewers like talking about their personal lives before, during, or after an interview, while others prefer to avoid it.
+Use your judgment.